siewwentong/MediDoc/README.md

 # Integration of mobile application and website
-NOTE: the patient's medical personnel website must be used in line with the patient's mobile application in order for medical document sharing.
-A notification will be sent to the patient's mobile application upon document request by the medical professional.
-User will then decide whether or not to approve the document sharing.
+*NOTE:* For the medical document sharing, the patient mobile app must be present in order for the patient's medical personnel to access their medical records.
+A notification will be sent to the patient's mobile application upon the request of documents by the medical professional.
+The patient will then decide whether or not to approve the medical document sharing.